A2Amir/Traditional-Object-Detection/README.md

 As seen in [the Template Matching code](https://github.com/A2Amir/Object-Detection/blob/master/code/TemplateMatchingEcercise.ipynb) with template matching we can only find very close matches, and changes in size or orientation of a car make it impossible to match with a template.

+# 5. Color Histogram Features
+Template matching is useful for detecting things that do not vary in their appearance much.
+For instance, icons or emojis on the screen.
+But for most real world objects that appear in different forms, orientation, sizes, this technique doesn't work quite well because it depends on raw color values laid out in a specific order.

+To solve this problem I need to find some transformations that are robust to changes in appearance. a transform is to compute the histogram of color values in an image and compare the histogram of a known object with regions of a test